jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 I add a test with an :ref:`assertion<what is an assertion?>`

 .. code-block:: python
-  :lineno-start: 53
+  :lineno-start: 29
-  :emphasize-lines: 5-6
+  :emphasize-lines: 3-4

-          a_dictionary = {'key': 'value'}
-          assert a_dictionary is not None
+          assert {'key': 'value'} is not None
-          self.assertIsNotNone(a_dictionary)

       def test_assertion_error_w_false(self):
           assert None is False